ocaml-bench/sandmark/README.md

 # Sandmark

-Sandmark is a suite of OCaml benchmarks and a collection of tools to configure different compiler variants, run and visulaise the results.
+Sandmark is a suite of OCaml benchmarks and a collection of tools to configure different compiler variants, run and visualise the results.
 Sandmark includes both sequential and parallel benchmarks.
 The results from the nightly benchmark runs are available at [sandmark.ocamllabs.io](https://sandmark.ocamllabs.io).